-There are many types of interest rate deals available with mortgages.
+There are many types of mortgage interest rates deals available.
 Choosing which one to go for at the outset can be tricky as each has its pros and cons.
 The most suitable deal for you depends on your individual circumstances.

 Whichever type you go for, it is important to remember that most mortgage interest rates are closely linked to the Bank of England base rate, which is set at the start of each month by the Bank's Monetary Policy Committee.
 Therefore changes to the base rate can affect your mortgage rate and the amount you repay each month, although your lender will ultimately decide whether or not to pass on interest rate rise or cuts.